mesosphere-backup/dcos-vagrant/README.md

 ![Vagrant Network Settings](https://github.com/mesosphere/dcos-vagrant-demo/blob/master/docs/vbox_network.png?raw=true)

-**1d)** You will need to download the dcos_generate_config.sh script locally.
-Please download the appropriate version for testing and copy directly into the root repo directory.
-Contact your Mesosphere account executive to begin the trial process.
+**1e)** You will need to download the dcos_generate_config.sh installer locally.

-If you'd like to customize the base OS, you can do so and will need to adjust the following lines in your VagrantFile.

-> BOX_NAME = "new-centos"
+**Important**: Contact your sales representative or sales@mesosphere.io to obtain the DCOS setup file.

-**1e)** Optionally review the commands to be executed by the VagrantFile.
+**1f)** Optionally review the commands to be executed by the VagrantFile.
 They are in `provision/bin`:

-- Hosts file for all nodes
+	.
+	├── provision
+	│   │
+	│   ├── bin
-- Base OS for all nodes
+	│   │   ├── base.sh                # Base OS for all nodes
-- Bootstrap node
+	│   │   ├── boot.sh                # Bootstrap node
+	│   │   ├── hosts.sh               # Hosts file for all nodes
-- Master node
+	│   │   ├── master.sh              # Master node
-- Worker node (private)
+	│   │   ├── worker-private.sh      # Worker node (private)
-- Worker node (public)
+	│   │   └── worker-public.sh       # Worker node (public)

-These commands can be easily extrapolated for a non-virtualbox installation as well.
+These commands can be easily extrapolated for a non-virtualbox (bare-metal, cloud, etc) installation as well.

 **1f)** Configure the DCOS machine types (e.g. cpus, memory)